1. Leave your 401(k) where it is (if an available option)

 CONS: One disadvantage of leaving a 401(k) with an old employer is that you can't contribute to it anymore.

 Another downside is that you risk forgetting about that account completely — especially if there are decades between today and your retirement age.
+And finally, it's worth considering the fees associated with the plan.
+You may do better rolling it over into a retirement account with lower fees.

 If you do leave your 401(k) where it is, keep note of how to access it and where to find it.
 And make sure your account isn't subject to additional maintenance fees because you no longer work for the company.
 If you'll be charged more, it might be worth pursuing a different option than leaving your money in that plan.